wurstscript/wurstscript.github.io/_doc/start/install_wurst.md

 If you are new to WurstScript but not new to programming, you probably want to continue with the [*&nbsp;*{: .fa .fa-external-link-square} Beginner's Guide](tutorials/wurstbeginner.html)

-### Updating and importing Projects
+### Update and import Projects

 By clicking the import button you can load an existing wurst.build file.
 After a successful load clicking the `Update Project` button will update your dependencies and generate local files as necessary.
-You should use this feature to update your existing projects and to import newly cloned projects.
+Use this feature to update your existing projects and to import projects which you didn't create.